Helping the Animals,

 Odin

-Male.
-Gray short hair.
+Female.
+Gray-Blue, short hair.
 Vaccinations up to date.
-Neutered.
+Spayed.
 Good in homes with calm large-breed dogs.

 Food Animals